FAQs

 Yes, our partner, MikroElektronika, offers a product, Visual TFT, which supports many of EVE’s capabilities, objects, and widgets.
 Visual TFT retails for $90-99 and will help customers develop graphic solutions quickly and easily.
 It will shorten the learning curve dramatically, as the software employs many high level graphic elements that can be readily used and manipulated to create professional looking displays (visit www.mikroe.com for more details).

-The display list is the commands which EVE will interpret and processes accordingly to render the display.
-One display command is usually 4 bytes length.
-A display list can be a maximum of 8KB of RAM.
+The display list contains the commands that EVE interprets and processes to generate the display.
+Each display command typically occupies 4 bytes.
+The maximum size for a display list is 8KB of RAM.

-Widgets are predefined graphic objects intended for a specific display/functionality, like items as clocks, toggle switch, progress bar, etc. They are used to assist developers in creating the screen shot much easier.
-Widgets styles can also be changed by specifying various parameters appropriate to the widget.
+Widgets are predefined graphic objects intended for a specific display/functionality, like items such as clocks, toggle switches, progress bars, etc. They are used to assist developers in creating the screen shot much easier.
+Widget styles can also be changed by specifying various parameters appropriate to the widget.

 FT80X: 256K Bytes